Parenting tiny humans is exhausting.

 - Play: If you’re concerned that your child is playing too much, let’s cross that off of your list of worries.
 Kids generally don’t get enough unstructured playtime in school anyway.
 But play helps children develop cognitive, language and literacy, social, emotional, and physical skills (NAEYC).
 As Fred Roger put it, “Play is often talked about as if it were a relief from serious learning.
 But for children, play is serious learning.
 Play is really the work of childhood.”
 So, offer simple, open-ended materials or toys for them to manipulate.
 Encourage pretend play, and be ready to channel your inner child to play alongside them (especially in the absence of peers).

 - Read Stuff: Load up on books!
 If your public library hasn’t yet opened its doors, many are now offering pick-up services for holds.
 You can also arrange to have a book swap with a friend/neighbor who has a similarly-aged child.
 Or, kids can earn “book bucks” for good behavior to purchase texts on topics of interest.
 This treats reading like a treasure rather than a chore.
 And, is there anything more exciting than getting a package in the mail these days?
 Also, don’t forget, we live in a print-rich world.
-Prompt your child to read store names, traffic signs, GrubHub menus, etc. This not only helps them build confidence but it uncovers the real-world value of reading also.
+Prompt your child to read store names, traffic signs, GrubHub menus, etc. This not only helps them build confidence, but it uncovers the real-world value of reading also.

 - Write Stuff: Let them decorate a journal for jotting down thoughts or to narrate their life.
-Have them write their name, sight words, or positive affirmations with sidewalk chalk.
+Have them write their name, high frequency words, or positive affirmations with sidewalk chalk.
 Have them handwrite/mail an actual letter to a friend.
 It really doesn’t matter what children are writing, as long as they’re writing.

 - Make Stuff: Invite your child to make something with you.
 Baking sweet treats is always a big hit.
 Plus, you can reinforce the five senses and skills like measuring and following multi-step directions.
 Even if you just plop ready-made cookie dough on a tray, they still can practice counting.
 It’s a good sensory experience, too!